frankskol/ResultPredictor/README.md

   - Best classifiers

 # todo
-  -Make it possible to configure the classifiers via optional arguments -Increase documentation
+  - Make it possible to configure the classifiers via optional arguments
+  - Increase documentation
-  -Add tests and wider examples
+  - Add tests and wider examples
-  -Make the package overall more usable
+  - Make the package overall more usable